islomar/python-kata-template/README.md

 # Python template for a kata

 - Template repository for Python katas (Dockerized)
+- The repository is created as a **GitHub repository template**, so that you can easily create your own GitHub repository from this one.
+  - [Here](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template) you can find the instructions: easy peasy!
 - Everything is Dockerized.
 If you run "make", you can see all the actions that you can execute (e.g. running the tests, static analysis, code coverage, etc.)

 ## Prerequisites